-My current project is entitled Lewis Oppenheimer Interviews Megan Montgomery.
-The project concerns nuclearity in the post-Chernobyl, post-Fukushima context of the global nuclear regime and energy production, circulation, and consumption.
+My current work entitled The Megan Montgomery Project concerns nuclearity in the post-Chernobyl, post-Fukushima context of the global nuclear regime and energy production, circulation, and consumption.

 My another interest is in dust, that is to say, the archival and haunting in relation to traumatic events.
 It appears that ghost stories emerge when victims of traumatic events find no plausible explanations for causes of the events.
 Through research into minute (dust) and almost immaterial (ghosts), my research attempts to uncover structures of fear and attempts to illuminate an opening.
 Hair and a piece of chipped ceramic become equal as dust.
 When collected both human and inorganic, both social and historical become entangled.
 Dust is also a material and a metaphor for thinking beyond the anthropocene.